Are you looking for more information on an insurance sales career with the People Helping People Agency (PHP)?

 In PHP’s Agent Opportunity brochure, they describe several reasons why agents choose to partner with People Helping People:

 - Multicultural.
-PHP has a focus being a place for multicultural agents to go and work.
+People Helping People Agency has a focus being a place for multicultural agents to go and work.

 - Vesting: Shorter vesting period on new business than the competition (I’ll discuss what this means a little later).

-One thing that many brand new agents worry about is whether or not their insurance sales opportunity is oriented towards a multi-level marketing culture instead of a traditional work environment.
+One thing that many brand new agents worry about is whether or not their insurance sales opportunity is a scam, pyramid scheme, or oriented towards a multi-level marketing (MLM) culture instead of a traditional work environment.

 Bottom line, despite its multi-level marketing hierarchy (I’ll talk more about this briefly), People Helping People is definitely not a scam.